NSO-developer/nso-gitbook/development/advanced-development/developing-neds/cli-ned-development.md

 # CLI NED Development

 The CLI NED is a model-driven way to CLI script towards all Cisco-like devices.
-Some Java code is necessary for handling the corner cases a human-to-machine interface presents.&#x20;
+Some Java code is necessary for handling the corner cases a human-to-machine interface presents.

 See the [examples.ncs/device-manager/cli-ned](https://github.com/NSO-developer/nso-examples/tree/main/device-management/cli-ned) for an example of a Java implementation serving any YANG models, including those that come with the example.